AndrewSavelyev/terraform-aws-win-centos/README.md

 chkconfig nginx on
 ```

-Then we actually, creates the security group "my_web", which describe incoming (ingres) and outgoing (egress) rules:
+Then we creates the security group "my_web", which describe incoming (ingres) and outgoing (egress) rules:

 ```bash
 resource "aws_security_group" "my_web" {